gladiatorsprogramming1591/Thunderclap/README.md

-# InfiniteRecharge2020-PBot
+# Thunderclap
-Code for the Greece Gladiators, FIRST Robotics Competition practice bot in 2020
+Code for the Greece Gladiators FRC Team 1591 2020-21